WangcsShuai/kevinzakka.github.io/_posts/2016-07-30-multiclass-svm-loss-vectorization.markdown

 	<img src="/assets/pixels.png">
 </p>

-For example, in the landscape image above, the dimensions are 743 pixels wide, 364 pixels tall, and 3 color channels used.
+For example, in the landscape image above, the dimensions are 743 pixels wide, 364 pixels tall, and 3 color channels (RGB) used.
 This means we have 743 x 364 x 3 = 811,356 pixels we're actually dealing with!

 You might be thinking that this is a piece of cake computation for any decent computer today, but remember, we're only dealing with 1 image here.
 If we have say 50,000 training images like the one above, we'd have, after stretching out each image into a 811,356 x 1 column vector, a 811,356 x 50,000 design matrix $$X$$.

 It should come at no surprise then that calculations involving huge, high-dimensional arrays are expensive both time and memory wise.
-Vectorizing those calculations comes in handy because not only does it speed up your code but it usually looks much cleaner which makes it easier to read and debug later on.
+Vectorizing those calculations comes in handy because not only does it speed up your code but it usually looks much cleaner making it easier to read and debug later on.

 Consider the following vector addition written first with `for` loops and then in `vector` form.